frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 fruits of our apostolate.

-There was a moment when Our Lady and St. Joseph brought the child Jesus to the temple to present Him in the temple, and up to now they\'ve heard stories of joy.
+There was a moment when Our Lady and St. Joseph brought the child Jesus to the temple to present Him in the temple, and up to now they\'d heard stories of joy.
 The shepherds brought a story of joy, the Magi brought a story of joy (Luke 2:13-18, Matt.
 2:10-11).

-But now they meet Simeon, and Simeon talks to Our Lady and mentions to her about how there\'s going to be "a sword that\'s going to pierce her soul"---which in modern language means your heart is going to be broken.
+But now they meet Simeon, and Simeon talks to Our Lady and mentions to her about how there\'s going to be "a sword that\'s going to pierce her
-(Luke 2: 25-35).
+\[soul\]"---which in modern language means your heart is going to be broken.
+(Luke 2:25-35).

 It\'s the first message they hear of the Cross.